Installation, Upgrading and Requirements Aug 08, 2008 / Updated: Jul 31, 2014

 - /themes (or actually just the six official themes within - backup if you have custom or customized themes within this folder!)

 - Make sure the .htaccess file is writeable.
-(If you do not have a .htaccess file, you will be given the opportunity to create one during setup.)
+(If you do not have a .htaccess file, you will be given the opportunity to create one during setup.
+Given that your server supports .htaccess/modrewrite in the first place of course.)

 - Once the files are uploaded, navigate to www.yoursite.org/zenphoto/ (if you have installed Zenphoto within the folder zenphoto).
 Setup.php will run.
 (If it somehow does not, please navigate directly to www.yoursite.org/zenphoto/zp-core/setup.php.).
 Info about the required permissions if you run into issues.

 - Make sure everything checks out, and click go!